 Bromocriptine and cabergoline are drugs that can be used to lower growth hormone levels.
 These are typically given in pill form.
 They may be used with octreotide.
 Octreotide is a synthetic hormone that, when injected, can also lower the levels of growth hormones and IGF-1.
 In situations where these drugs are not helpful, daily shots of pegvisomant might be used as well.
 Pegvisomant is a drug that blocks the effects of growth hormones.
 This lowers the levels of IGF-1 in your child’s body.

 Gamma Knife Radiosurgery

-According to St. Joseph’s Hospital and Medical Center, 80 percent of gigantism cases are cured with surgery (St. Joseph).
-If the tumor returns or if surgery cannot be safely attempted, medications can be used to reduce your child’s symptoms and allow him or her to live a long and fulfilling life.
+According to St. Joseph’s Hospital and Medical Center, 80 percent of gigantism cases are cured with surgery.
+If the tumor returns or if surgery cannot be safely attempted, medications can be used to reduce your child’s symptoms and to allow them to live a long and fulfilling life.